Why Did My Car Insurance Go Up?

 Important: Liability coverage doesn't have deductibles.
 The $1,000 deductible applies only to comprehensive and collision coverage.

-Why these coverage levels: The 100/300/100 reflects what most financial experts recommend for adequate financial protection, while 50/100/50 shows costs closer to what many states require.
-This dual approach shows you both budget-conscious and comprehensive coverage scenarios.
+Why these coverage levels: The 100/300/100 matches what most financial experts recommend for adequate financial protection, while 50/100/50 is closer to what many states require.
+You can see both budget-conscious and comprehensive coverage costs.

 Rates vary by location, driving record and other factors.